Ethical codes lay out the goals and aspirations of a group and address areas of _______________.

 D. type of beneficence

-B. teaching about the code
+B. teaching about the codes of the professions

-C. careful selection of applicants
+C. careful selection of textbooks

 A bad clinical outcome from medical or dental treatment does not always indicate unethical conduct.
 This statement is _______________.

 A code of ethics is a promise to society to _______________.

 A. uphold the legal statutes of the federal government

 B. uphold the standards and values of the profession

 D. guide the selection of future professionals

 Judicial notice is a term that means a court of law _______________.

 A. can apply as doctrine of evidence the existence of a particular fact